FuelLabs/fuel-specs/specs/protocol/tx_format.md

 Note: when executing a script, `txPointer` is initialized to zero.

-The predicate root is computed identically to the contract ID, [here](./identifiers.md#contract-id).
+The predicate root is computed identically to the contract root, used to compute the contract ID, [here](./identifiers.md#contract-id).

 ### InputContract